plyrthn/BombRushRadio/README.md

 The keybind can be configured in the mod's config. *(Idea by goatgirlclover)*

+#### Warning: For reasons I can't explain the right stick option works on some machines perfectly and others it requires a controller reconnect.
+This matches the situation with "MusicCurator".

 ## Config

 BombRushRadio has several configurable options.
 Experiencing stuttering with a large library?
 Lower **Max Concurrent Loads**.
 Want only your custom tracks?
 Enable **Remove Base Game Songs**.